Joint Quality Assessment and Example-Guided Image Processing by Disentangling Picture Appearance from Content: DisQUE

 Finally, let \(D_\theta\) denote a parameterized decoder that maps content and appearance features to images.
 When content and appearance features extracted from an image are reconstructed, we expect to recover the input image.
 We term this the \textbf{self-reconstruction} objective.
 The reconstruction loss is a weighted sum of pixel-domain and frequency-domain losses, as used in MAXIM \cite{ref:maxim}.
 That is, let

 where \(\mathcal{L}_{char}\) denotes the Charbonnier loss

 and \(\mathcal{L}_{freq}\) denotes the frequency loss, which uses the discrete Fourier transform, denoted by \(\mathcal{F}\)

-The main contribution of our proposed disentangled representation learning algorithm, which enables the separation of content and appearance features, is the \textbf{cross-reconstruction objective}.
-The goal of cross-reconstruction is to predict an image \(x_{ij}\) using features from images other than \(x_{ij}\).
-For example, suppose we wish to predict \(x_{12}\).
+The main contribution of our proposed disentangled representation learning algorithm, which enables the separation of content and appearance features, is the \textbf{appearance-mixing cross-reconstruction objective}.
+It is important to note that the cross-reconstruction objective has been extensively used in style transfer applications \cite{ref:drit} \cite{ref:disrep_domain}.
+Generally, a cross-reconstruction objective refers to combining domain-agnostic features of an image with domain-specific features from another image to transfer the style/domain of the first image.
+The novelty of DisQUE method is in the method used to infer the domain-specific feature, which we term ``appearance mixing.''
+A more detailed formulation of cross-reconstruction and the proposed appearance-mixing method follows.

+Using the previously defined notation, the goal of cross-reconstruction is to predict an image \(x_{ij}\) using features from images other than \(x_{ij}\).
+For example, suppose we wish to predict \(x_{12}\) from the pristine image \(x_{11}\) and the distorted image \(x_{22}\).
 Since \(c_{11}\) encodes the content in image 1 and \(a_{22}\) encodes appearance after applying transformation \(t\), one may predict \(x_{12}\) as \(D_\theta\left(c_{11}, a_{22}\right)\).
 Such a cross-reconstruction method has been used in prior work, such as DRIT \cite{ref:drit}, to disentangle content and appearance.
+We refer to this as ``appearance replacement,'' since the appearance feature \(a_{11}\) of the image \(x_{11}\) is replaced by \(a_{22}\) of \(x_{22}\) to predict \(x_{12}\).

 However, the appearance feature \(a_{22}\) includes information not only about the effect of \(t\), but also of the source image \(x_2\).
 Such ``confounding'' appearance features (CAFs) may be transferred if cross-reconstruction is performed in this manner.
 For example, if \(x_1\) is a picture of a green field and \(x_2\) is that of a yellow flower, \(D_\theta\left(c_{11}, a_{22}\right)\) may yield a field with a yellow hue.